 HRA overview

-To receive the tax benefits of an HRA, and to be compliant with various regulations (outlined further below), the Internal Revenue Service (IRS) has defined the rules and guidelines for an HRA in IRS Notice 2002-45.
+To receive the tax benefits of an HRA and to be compliant with various regulations (outlined further below), the Internal Revenue Service (IRS) has defined the rules and guidelines for an HRA in IRS Notice 2002-451.

 Under these rules:

-- An HRA may only reimburse employees during their effective dates in the HRA plan.
+- An HRA may only reimburse employees for expenses they incurred during their effective dates in the HRA plan.

-- An HRA can reimburse for eligible medical expenses and health insurance premium amounts, as defined in IRC Section 213(d)(1)(D).
+- An HRA can reimburse employees for eligible medical expenses and monthly premiums for health insurance coverage, as defined in IRC Section 213(d)(1)(D).

-- Reimbursements are generally excludable from the employee's gross income under Internal Revenue Code Sections 106 and 105 (that is, they are free from income tax as long as the employee has minimum essential coverage).
-They are also free from payroll taxes for both the employer and employee.
+- Employers generally exclude reimbursements from the employee's gross income under Internal Revenue Code Sections 106 and 105.
+They're free from income taxes as long as the employee has minimum essential coverage (MEC).
+They're also free from payroll taxes for both the employer and employee.

 What do employers need to administer an HRA?